Habitat partners with lower income families by providing a step up into home ownership.

 Information meetings are held prior to accepting applications.
 Interested families are required to attend one of those meetings to be eligible to apply.
 This requirement is for them to understand the programme, the concept of sweat equity, their involvement and responsibility before applying.
 They need to supply all supporting documents, including the application form, by the set deadline.
 The screening, interviewing, and selection process then begins.
 We believe that everyone has the right to have a decent place to live, and consider various factors including housing need (overcrowding, poor current living conditions, safety, mental and physical health affected by current living conditions) and inability to purchase a home through traditional means.

 These homes are not free.
-Families agree to pay rent for several years before they are able to buy the home from Habitat Nelson.
+Households agree to pay rent for several years before they are able to buy the home from Habitat Nelson.
 Habitat Nelson will make an allowance for the rent paid by the families less expenses such as rates and insurance which is recognised as a deposit when the family applies for a mortgage from a bank.
 In addition, partner families contribute their time to sweat equity, which includes painting their home or landscaping, as part of their commitment to the partnership to purchase home.